BogdanCiambur/PROFILER/README.md

 # PROFILER 1D Decomposition [v2.0]

-This repository contains the code Profiler, a Python program for decomposing galaxy light profiles in 1D
+This repository contains the code PROFILER, a Python program for decomposing galaxy light profiles in 1D

 #COMPATIBILITY: